ycexiao/scikit-package/doc/source/new-project-guide/level-5-tutorial.rst

         **Added:**

-        * Support public release with scikig-package by migrating the package from Level 4 to Level 5.
+        * Support public releases with scikit-package by migrating the package from Level 4 to Level 5 in the scikit-package standard.

 #.
 Push the change to the remote GitHub repository.